tbrycekelly/DPI-Scripts/docs/Server-Setup-Guide.md

+This guide is designed for a turn-key DPI-Scripts processing server assuming bare-metal access to a server/desktop.
+This guide will cover hardware setup considerations, OS installation and setup, filesystem management, and finally script setup and testing.
+If any of this does not sound like what you are looking for, then I'd suggest checking out the more general [DPI-Scripts Setup](DPI-Scripts-Setup.md) instead.

 ## 1. Recommended Installs
 These are common utilities and/or prerequisites for one or more of the steps recommended by this setup document.